Viet Cong: Origins

-By the terms of the Geneva Accord (1954), which ended the Indochina War, France and the Viet Minh agreed to a truce and to a separation of forces.
+By the terms of the Geneva Accords (1954), which ended the First Indochina War, France and the Viet Minh agreed to a ceasefire and to a partition line.
 The Viet Minh had become the government of North Vietnam, and military forces of the communists regrouped there.
-Military forces of the non-communists regrouped in South Vietnam, which became a separate state.
-Elections on reunification were scheduled for July 1956.
+Military forces of the non-communists regrouped in South Vietnam, under the leadership of Ngo Dinh Diem.
+Elections on reunification were pending for July 1956.
 A divided Vietnam angered Vietnamese nationalists, but it made the country less of a threat to China.
 Chinese Premier Zhou Enlai negotiated the terms of the ceasefire with France and then imposed them on the Viet Minh.

 About 90,000 Viet Minh were evacuated to the North while 5,000 to 10,000 cadre remained in the South, most of them with orders to refocus on political activity and agitation.
 The Saigon-Cholon Peace Committee, the first VC front, was founded in 1954 to provide leadership for this group.
 Other front names used by the VC in the 1950s implied that members were fighting for religious causes, for example, "Executive Committee of the Fatherland Front", which suggested affiliation with the Hòa Hảo sect, or "Vietnam-Cambodia Buddhist Association".
 Front groups were favored by the VC to such an extent that its real leadership remained shadowy until long after the war was over, prompting the expression "the faceless Viet Cong".